oravapw/mylan/README.md

 connect to the web container and run "rake db:migrate" there, connecting to the database in the "db" container.

-8. Connect to localhost:3000, where you should see the app main page.
+8. Run "./bin/dev" on another terminal to get on-the-fly compilation of CSS and Javascript when those change.

-9. Run "./bin/dev" on another terminal to get on-the-fly compilation of CSS and Javascript when those change.
+9. Connect to localhost:3000, where you should see the app login screen.
+Type in login credentials as shown in step 1, and you should see the main overview tab.